MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-dlp/New-DataClassification.md

 ```

 ### -Fingerprints
 The Fingerprints parameter specifies the byte-encoded files to use as document fingerprints.
 You can use multiple document fingerprints separated by commas.
-For instructions on how to import documents to use as templates for fingerprints, see New-Fingerprint or the section.
+For instructions on how to import documents to use as templates for fingerprints, see New-Fingerprint or the Examples section.

 ```yaml
 Type: MultiValuedProperty